engmubarak48/Predicting-the-price-of-wine/README.md

 # Predicting-the-price-of-wine

 This Notebook is about predicting the price of wine.
-You can find the data from Kaggle
+I utilized LSTM models to learn from text reviews and other features.
+The project and it is data is provided in Kaggle.